III.C. Cash Management

 - The account or fund or pooled group fund for which each individual investment was acquired;

 - Average weighted yield to maturity of the portfolio as compared to its benchmark;

-- Interest earnings for the reporting period (accrued net of amortization);
+- Net accrued investment earnings for the reporting period;

 - Diversification by market sectors; and

-- Statement of compliance with the Act and the System’s Investment Policy and strategy as approved by the Board.
+- A statement of compliance with the Act and the System’s Investment Policy and strategy as approved by the Board.

-The Board of Trustees shall, not less than annually, adopt by resolution the System's Investment Policy and incorporated investment strategy.
+The Board of Trustees, not less than annually, shall adopt by resolution the System's Investment Policy and incorporated investment strategy.
 The adopting resolution shall state any changes made to either the Investment Policy or strategies.
-Material changes to the Investment Policy will require re-certification by financial firms.
+Material changes to the Investment Policy will require re-certification by financial firm.

 The System elects, consistent with the Public Funds Collateral Act (Texas Government Code Section 2257) to have depository institutions pledge eligible securities, as defined by the System’s Investment Policy, as collateral for deposits, rather than surety bonds.